ovh/docs/pages/account/billing/how_to_cancel_services/guide.en-gb.md

 #### Hosted Private Cloud powered by VMware <a name="hostedprivatecloud-vmware"></a>

-To cancel your [Hosted Private Cloud powered by VMware](https://www.ovhcloud.com/en-gb/hosted-private-cloud/) offer, follow the instructions in this [guide](https://docs.ovh.com/gb/en/private-cloud/how-to-cancel-private-cloud/).
+To cancel your [Hosted Private Cloud powered by VMware](https://www.ovhcloud.com/en-gb/hosted-private-cloud/), follow the instructions in this [guide](https://docs.ovh.com/gb/en/private-cloud/how-to-cancel-private-cloud/).

 #### Hosted Private Cloud powered by Anthos <a name="hostedprivatecloud-anthos"></a>

-To cancel your [Hosted Private Cloud service powered by Anthos](https://www.ovhcloud.com/en-gb/hosted-private-cloud/anthos/), log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB), click on your name in the top right-hand corner, then on `Service Management`{.action}.
+To cancel your [Hosted Private Cloud powered by Anthos](https://www.ovhcloud.com/en-gb/hosted-private-cloud/anthos/), log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB), click on your name in the top right-hand corner, then on `Service Management`{.action}.

 Next, click on the `...`{.action} button to the right of the service you want to cancel, then on `Cancel`{.action}.